cloudmesh-community/fa19-516-165/project/report.md

 Overall there are four steps to implement this project:

-1. Install necessary R package - reticulate
+1. Install necessary R package - Reticulate

 Reticulate is a R programming package to interface with Python.
 It can choose either call the Python script in the same folder or write Python Code in the a Markdown session.